 - Loan Tenure (months or years)

-A chart indicating the Loan Details like Loan amount, Interest Rate, Loan Tenure, Total Monthly EMI amount, and the total number of EMIs, is also displayed to understand better.
-The EMI schedule table shows monthly repayments for the entire loan duration and additional information like principal amount for that month, interest paid for that month, total interest paid till that month, and balance amount.
+An EMI chart indicating details like Loan amount, Interest Rate, Loan Tenure, Total Monthly EMI amount, and the total number of EMIs, is also displayed for better understanding.
+The EMI schedule table shows the following details: